dancasey-ie/irish_energy_assets/README.md

 * __Unittest__ (https://docs.python.org/3/library/unittest.html) unit testing framework was used for the testing of none template rendering functions.
 * __json__ (http://www.json.org/) was used to store and access non-database data.
 * __CSVJSON__ (https://www.csvjson.com/csv2json) was used to convert CSV formatted data to json.
+* __Firefox Developer Edition__ (https://www.mozilla.org/en-US/firefox/developer/) was used for debugging of the running app.

 Testing